Priberam/SentimentAnalysis/README.md

 ## Can be used: ##
 * to process a dataset and report best attained F1-score;
-* as RESTful web service for on-demand sentiment analysis.
+* as RESTful web service for on-demand sentiment analysis (dockerization is also available).

 ## The repository contains: ##
 * links to some pre-trained word embeddings;